UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Introduction

 In MGDA, we formulate BIR as an unknown degradation estimation problem by jointly estimating the holistic degradation matrix and its decomposed factors.
 The consistency between these two representations is guaranteed by an intra-stage degradation-aware (ISDA) loss.
 Solving these two forms in tandem ensures both scalability and stability, thereby facilitating robust degradation removal.

-For the proximal step, DR-LDM extracts compact degradation-invariant priors from the MGDA output, leveraging generative capacity to preserve high-frequency information.
+For the proximal step, DR-LDM extracts degradation-invariant priors from the MGDA output by performing diffusion in a low-dimensional latent space, distilling high-frequency cues into a compact representation while filtering out spatially correlated artifacts that would otherwise mislead restoration.
 Guided by this prior, OCFormer explicitly restores fine-grained texture details suppressed in the earlier period.
 As unfolding progresses, MGDA increasingly captures degradation patterns, while DR-LDM and OCFormer progressively refine texture recovery, ensuring results that are both degradation-free and visually rich.

 Our contributions are summarized as follows: